jgscott/learnR/titanic/titanic_permtest.md

     ## [1] 2.968513

 Note that the `relrisk` function expects the predictor variable to be along the rows and the outcome variable to be along the columns.
+If you get this wrong, you'll calculate the incorrect relative risk.

 ### Permutation tests: shuffling the cards